 4. Auxiliary hardware items that get in the way of the intended function of the door

 These auxiliary items may include creative ways of holding open the door or providing additional security.
 In many cases the auxiliary items create an egress problem, for example, additional locks or surface bolts (most egress doors must unlatch with one operation), chains or creative devices used with panic hardware, or electronic access control products that have not been installed with the required release devices for code compliance.
 Hardware used on fire doors must be listed for that use, and items not listed for use on a fire door must be removed.
 Holes left by the removal of auxiliary items must be filled in accordance with NFPA 80, typically either with steel fasteners, or with the same material as the door or frame.

 5. Fire doors blocked to stay in the open position

-If a fire door is not able to close, it can’t compartmentalize the building and prevent the spread of fire and smoke.
+If fire rated door labels are not able to close, it can’t compartmentalize the building and prevent the spread of fire and smoke..
 Fire doors are typically blocked open for the convenience of the building’s occupants.
 Many people don’t understand the function of fire doors and may compromise life safety without realizing the results of their actions.